TotoMarte99/Troubleshooting/system/high-cpu.md

-# Caso en donde se visualiza un elevado uso de CPU en el equipo
+# High CPU Usage on User Device

-## Síntomas
+## Symptoms
-El usuario reporta que el equipo funciona lento.
+The user reports that the device is running slowly.
-Los programas tardan en responder y el ventilador permanece activo.
+Applications take longer than usual to respond, and the cooling fan remains constantly active.

-## Posibles causas
+## Possibles causes
-- Procesos en segundo plano consumiendo CPU excesivamente.
+- Background processes consuming excessive CPU resources.
-- Aplicaciones configuradas para iniciar automaticamente.
+- Applications configured to start automatically at system boot.
-- Malware o software no deseado
+- Malware or potentially unwanted software.
-- Falta de recursos del sistema para la carga de trabajo.
+- Insufficient system resources for the current workload.

-## Diagnóstico
+## Diagnosis
-1. Abrir el administrador de tareas
+1. Open the Task Manager.
-2. Identificar y ordenar procesos con alto consumo de CPU
+2. Identify and sort processes by CPU usage.
-3. Verificar aplicaciones de inicio
+3. Review startup applications.
-4. Ejecutar un escaneo básico de seguridad para identicar procesos anomalos.
+4. Run a basic security scan to identify abnormal or suspicious processes.
-5. Verificar actualizaciones pendientes del sistema
+5. Check for pending operating system updates.

-## Ejemplo:
+## Examples:

-- Se detecta que un navegador con múltiples pestañas consume más del 70% de la CPU.
+- A web browser with multiple open tabs is consuming more than 70% of the CPU.
-- También se observa un programa desconocido iniciando con el sistema.
+- An unknown application is configured to start automatically with the system.

-## Ejemplo de resolución:
+## Resolution Example:
-- Se cerraron pestañas del navegador reduciendo el uso de CPU al 20%.
+- Browser tabs were closed, reducing CPU usage to 20%.
-- Se deshabilitó una aplicación de inicio automático que no era necesaria.
+- An unnecessary startup application was disabled.
-- El equipo volvió a responder con normalidad.
+- The device returned to normal performance.

-## Solución
+## Solution
-- Finalizar aplicaciones innecesarias
+- Terminate unnecessary applications.
-- Deshabilitar aplicaciones de inicio no esenciales
+- Disable non-essential startup programs.
-- Desinstalar software innecesario o no autorizado.
+- Uninstall unnecessary or unauthorized software.
-- Aplicar actualizaciones del sistema pendientes.
+- Apply pending system updates.

-## Prevención
+## Prevention
-- Mantener el sistema actualizado
+- Keep the operating system up to date.
-- Controlar aplicaciones de inicio
+- Regulary review startup applications.
-- Educación básica al usuario sobre uso del sistema
+- Provide basic user education on proper system usage.